We may receive compensation when you click on links to products from our partners.

-How Much They Make – Background, experience, and product specialties drives much of what determines compensation for this career.
+How Much They Make – Background, experience, and product specialties drive much of what determines compensation for this career.
 Median pay is $60,000 per year and the job outlook is excellent according to the Bureau of Labor Statistics.
 Compensation analysis can be found on Glassdoor.com – Marketing Specialist Salaries

 Education Requirements – A college degree is required and you should pick a university that has a degree program in marketing or market research.
 Math and analytical skills are key as well as understanding how to leverage computer and software-related analysis/research tools.
 Internships, while you are in college, will also help.

 How Much They Make -According to the Bureau of Labor Statistics, the median salary for Financial Analysts is $77,000.
 Financial Analyst salaries.

 Financial Analyst is a vague term that leaves its definition up to the company that is hiring for the position.
 By looking at the various paths, possible pitfalls, personality traits, and paths to the position in advance, this book can help

 What They Do – A web developer (also called web designers) is a programmer who specializes in the development of Internet applications and websites that are run over HTTP from a web server to a web browser.
-A developer generally builds a website from the bottom up, creating everything from the home page to site layout and function.
-A good developer will consider the client’s products or services along as well as the target market.
+A developer generally builds a website from the bottom up, creating everything from the home page to the site layout and function.
+A good developer will consider the client’s products or services as well as the target market.

 Education Requirements – According to the Bureau of Labor Statistics, educational requirements for Web designers vary depending on the type of work they do.
 Requirements range from a high school diploma to a bachelor’s degree.
 Certifications are also important (specifics depend on background).

 What They Do – According to the Bureau of Labor Statistics, Database Administrators (DBAs) “use specialized software to store and organize data, such as financial information and customer shipping records”.
 DBAs manage general databases and are generally the central source of database knowledge in their organization.
-They get involved or manage data modeling, database design, Metadata management and repository usage.
+They get involved or manage data modeling, database design, Metadata management, and repository usage.

 How Much They Make – According to the Bureau of Labor Statistics, Database Administrators earn an average of $77,080 with a mean salary of $42,930.
 The job outlook is 15% growth in the next few years.

 Education Requirements – According to About.com, Database Administrators generally have a BS in Computer science or Management Information Systems (MIS).
 Similar to the web developer, database administrators will also hold certifications for a specific database software programs (see – Education Needed for Database Administrators)